‹ Back to New at Amity Blog

 Did You Know?

-A Deloitte study found that 83% of pharma executives see workforce reskilling and upskilling as key.
-They believe it’s crucial for adapting to new tech like AI, digital health, and sustainability.
+A Deloitte study found that 83% of pharma executives see the need for reskilling and upskilling.
+They think it’s key for adapting to new tech like AI, digital health, and sustainability.
 This is especially important for the next few years.

 Expansion into Emerging Markets